-- (1) Inspect and examine, without notice, premises where gaming is conducted or gaming devices or equipment are located, sold, distributed, or stored; - (2) Without notice or hearing, examine, inspect, seize or remove from the premises and impound any gaming devices, equipment or supplies for the purposes of examination and inspection; - (3) At any time when business is being conducted, inspect, examine and photocopy, or remove and impound all papers, books, and records of applicants and licensees; - (4) Investigate the conduct of all licensees, their employees, and other persons having any involvement with a licensee or licensed establishment, to assist in the enforcement of article 47.1 of title 12, C.R.S., and to insure that there is no involvement in or with a licensee or a licensed establishment by unqualified or unsuitable persons.
+- (1) Inspect and examine, without notice, premises where gaming is conducted or gaming devices or equipment are located, sold, distributed, or stored: - (2) Without notice or hearing, examine, inspect, seize or remove from the premises and impound any gaming devices, equipment or supplies for the purposes of examination and inspection; - (3) At any time when business is being conducted, inspect, examine and photocopy, or remove and impound all papers, books, and records of applicants and licensees; - (4) Investigate the conduct of all licensees, their employees, and other persons having any involvement with a licensee or licensed establishment, to assist in the enforcement of article 47.1 of title 12, C.R.S., and to insure that there is no involvement in or with a licensee or a licensed establishment by unqualified or unsuitable persons.

-47.1-211 Filing or Notice.
+47.1-211 Service and filing.

-If a filing or notice to the Commission or Director is permitted or required by these rules, the filing or notice may be delivered in person or mailed to the Division at 17301 West Colfax Ave., Suite 135, Golden, Colorado 80401.
+If a filing or a service of notice on the Commission or Director is permitted or required by law, the filing or notice may be delivered in person or mailed to the Division.
 A filing or notice is complete on the date it is received by the Division.
 Notification to the Division shall be deemed notification to the Commission for purposes of these rules.